fgrehm/chef-dokku/README.md

 configuration of application's [environment variables](https://github.com/progrium/dokku#environment-setup), installation of [plugins](https://github.com/progrium/dokku/wiki/Plugins), and population of ssh keys.

+## Usage

+Include the `bootstrap` recipe in your run list to have dokku installed/updated during chef runs.

 ## Configuration

 While this cookbook will be able to provide you with a working dokku